philiphendry/blog/_posts/2010-11-15-creating-a-equalitycomparer-on-the-fly-with-lambdas.markdown

 slug: creating-a-equalitycomparer-on-the-fly-with-lambdas
 title: Creating a EqualityComparer on the fly with Lambdas
 wordpress_id: 341
-categories:
+tags:
-- .Net
+- dot-net
-- Testing
+- testing
 ---

 When I’m writing unit tests I need the code to be a succinct as possible and one of the issues I’ve had is comparing objects sets/graphs to confirm expectations.
 Here’s a couple of the unit tests that test my solution and hopefully demonstrate what I’m after :